QuantEcon/rse_comp_econ_2023/notebooks/european_option.md

 (High expected returns and low risk.)

-Suppose that, after analyzing the data, we have decided that $S$ well represented by a lognormal distribution with parameters $\mu, \sigma$ .
+Suppose that, after analyzing the data, we have decided that $S$ is well represented by a lognormal distribution with parameters $\mu, \sigma$ .

 * $S$ has the same distribution as $\exp(\mu + \sigma Z)$ where $Z$ is standard normal.